'We don’t think it’s legal. We don’t think it’s right'

 “He is the waste water treatment plant superintendent and he has Class 3 licenses for both water and waste water,” Ludban said.
 “He’s done a terrific job. ...
 We’re going to move him over and we’re combining the positions for both the water and waste water.”

-• Council accepted $1,000 in book sale donations to benefit to the clock tower and $109.58 to go toward the Taser replacement fund, benefiting the Willard Police Department.
+• Council accepted $1,000 in book sale donations to benefit the clock tower and $109.58 to go toward the Taser replacement fund, benefiting the Willard Police Department.